Rishaan-Dukhande/Rishaan_BlueStampPortfolio/index.md

 <img src="47D88B9C-6A9A-4B55-9634-191532E5CC8B.jpeg" width="450" height="300">

+This modification uses a RGB cathode LED.
+This means this LED connects to the ground (-) and can light up in any color.
+The colors correspond to the AQI category in the area.
+The colors are the same as the nation wide AQI colors for the seperate categories.

 ### OLED display modification

 The OLED screen used for this modification is the SH1107 OLED FeatherWing.
 The dimensions are 68x128mm.
 The OLED screen is used to visually display sensor data from where the IoT pollution monitor is located.
 This makes it possible to see the information even if the internet is down or if it is not possible to open adafruit io.
+The OLED screen displays the temperature, humidity, and displays AQI in a larger font.

 -----------